vlandham/captain_z/out/captain_z.md

 The name Muddle came from the crows bad luck.
 It just as often messed things up as make them better, but Captain Z loved her just the same.

-And at this moment, Muddle was to be the key to opening that chest.
+And at this moment, Muddle was the key to opening the chest.

 Captain Z dropped the chest on to the sandy ground.
 She called up to the crow.
 "Away to it Muddle.
 Crack that lock."